What must I do as part of the owners corporation?

 Can I have pets in a strata property?

 If you want to keep a pet on the property, often the standard by-laws say you first have to ask for the consent of the owners corporation, which can not unreasonably withhold permission.
 However, because the owners corporation can make its own by-laws, the rules for your property may well be different.
-New model by-laws relating to the keeping of pets commence on 30 November 2016, but only apply if adopted by the scheme.
+New model by-laws relating to the keeping of pets commenced on 30 November 2016, but only apply if adopted by the scheme.
 Your solicitor can help you check this out.

 If you think the owners corporation is unreasonably withholding permission for you to keep a pet, or if someone is keeping a pet without permission, you can contact NSW Fair Trading to resolve your dispute.